RogerBaklund/LayoutProcessor/README.md

 an `!if` or an `!elseif`.
 You can only have one `!else`.
 You can have nested `!if` inside another `!if`.
 How deep you can nest is limited only by `MAX_RECURSION_DEPTH` (default 255).
 Unlike PHP the expression to evaluate does not need to be in parentheses, but it must be a valid PHP expression.
-Long expressons can be broken on multiple lines, but they must of course be indented.
+Long expressions can be broken on multiple lines, but they must of course be indented.

 After the expression a colon and a new line is required.
 Even for short single statement blocks you can **not** put the statement on the same line as the condition.
 Indentation is (as always) also required.